 Depending on property type, commercial underwriting also requires:

 Phase 1 Environmental Assessment: standard for most commercial transactions, mandatory for industrial and properties with prior environmental use history.
-In Kern County, this is particularly relevant for properties in or near oilfield-service areas.
+Every region has its own version of this risk.
+In Kern County, that means properties in or near oilfield-service areas.
+In other markets it might be a former dry cleaner, an old gas station, or agricultural chemical use on the parcel's history.
 Phase 1 identifies recognized environmental conditions.
 A Phase 2 involves physical sampling and is required if Phase 1 turns up concerning conditions.

 Property Condition Assessment: often required for larger multi-family or commercial transactions.
 An engineer walks the property and documents deferred maintenance, capital expenditure needs, and expected useful life of major systems.
 Lenders use this to set reserves and sometimes to require repairs as conditions of funding.